mp-v99/Rock-Paper-Scissors/README.md

 The Round function compares the values returned by getHumanChoice and getComputerChoice to determine who's the winner.

-The playGame function runs a loop than counts 5 iterations and, in the end, compares the scores to determine who won and then logs a message depending on the winner
+The playGame function runs a loop than counts 5 iterations and, in the end, compares the scores to determine who won and then logs a message depending on the winner.